Chief-Prince-Of-Function/Chief-Prince-Of-Function/README.md

 The pursuit of higher knowledge must be done so with ethics at the forefront, for the lack thereof inhibits the positive gain to be had -
 </p>

-- 🌱 I’m currently learning: Project Mangement
+- 🌱 I’m currently learning: Javascript and Database management

-- 🔭 I’m currently working on: Applications for a Veteran run Non Profit organization and another within the golf industry
+- 🔭 I’m currently working on: Discord integrations, NFT builds, Apparel startup @bosunshirts

 - 🤝 My goals are to: Finish two full stack applications and Azure certifications by EOY 2022